pegasus-isi/pegasus-docker-deploy/README.md

 Then, if you run the *docker-machine ls* command, you should see that all values for the *active* column are dashes, meaning that you are pointing to the Docker Engine installed on your local machine.

 You can find more information about the *docker-machine env* command in this [link] (https://docs.docker.com/machine/reference/env/)

-**IF YOU HAVE ISSUE REGARDING THE DOCKER API VERSION CHECK THE TROUBLESHOOTING SECTION**

 #### Logging Into a Amazon EC2 Host